 A useful way to apply that lens without going full doomsday attitude is to consider distance from the problem.

-• The healthy middle is Goldilocks territory.
+- The middle: Goldilocks territory.
 Use AI to compress the tedious parts, but stay close enough that you could still do the work if the tool disappeared tomorrow, even if it would take longer.
 That’s harder.
 You have to stay an active participant, still a driver, not just a passenger.
 This may be especially tough when the pressure is to automate everything.
 Maybe the compromise is to automate mostly the tedious and use the classic 3 D’s as a filter: the Dangerous, Dirty, and Dull.

 We can treat Rashidi’s “Intellectual Atrophy™” as a warning label.
 The “cognitive surrender” paper offers a mechanism for how it can happen in day-to-day reasoning; repeated deference to System 3, especially when we cannot judge whether it’s right.
 But we defer all the time, like when we hire an electrician, trust a doctor to read an MRI, or ask a programmer for help.
 So what’s different here?
 Is it that we want a real person to blame for bad outcomes?
 That we have more signals to assess humans?
 That we distrust systems with nothing to lose?
 AIs probably don’t care about reputation.
 Do they?
 Maybe a good expert shows calibrated uncertainty and knows boundaries.
 Software has no fear, shame, or downside.